flatironinstitute/sciware/36_ReproduciblePaper/main.md

 ### Tests and Continuous Integration

 - Research code is not expected to be as generalizable as a full software library. <!-- .element: class="fragment supplemental" -->
-- Many researchers write informal tests -- formalize them! <!-- .element: class="fragment supplemental" -->
+- Many researchers write informal tests &mdash;  formalize them! <!-- .element: class="fragment supplemental" -->
 - CI can still be useful to check some of what we've talked about. <!-- .element: class="fragment supplemental" -->
 - E.g., can I install my software, import it, and initialize my model. <!-- .element: class="fragment supplemental" -->
 - Does my install work on multiple OSs? <!-- .element: class="fragment supplemental" -->